revoconner/Headless-TTY/README.md

 - `headless-tty.exe -- python main.py` : run a python file main.py without console, I mean you could use pythonw, but you still have to call it from somewhere.
 - `headless-tty.exe -- cmd /c "ipconfig -all >%temp%\ipconfig.txt && notepad %temp%\ipconfig.txt"` : Prints ipconfig to a file in temporary folder, then opens it in notepad, without ever showing console.
 - `headless-tty.exe -- powershell ".\myscript.ps1"` : run a powershell script without console.
-- `headless-tty.exe --sys-tray -- powershell .\myscript.ps1` : run a powershell script but now with tray icon if you want, see oututs, or hide back to system tray.
+- `headless-tty.exe --sys-tray -- python -u main.py` : Run a long running python script but now with tray icon if you want to see outputs later, hide it away when not in use.

 These are basic example of a non cpp dev using this.